-The Track Matte Key effect achieves a similar result to a Garbage Matte effect, except that the source of the matte is another clip segment, rather than control points in the Program Monitor.
+The Track Matte Key effect achieves a similar result to masking the Opacity effect, except that the source of the matte is another clip segment, rather than an area in the Program Monitor.

 - Q What should you look out for when shooting keying material with some cameras? - A Some cameras use heavy compression and then throw away some of the chroma subsampling information to reduce file size.
-Artifacts and limited color data may make it difficult to create a clean chromakey. - Q Which keying effect is the preferred choice in Adobe Premiere Pro? - A The Ultra Key effect. - Q Which effects allow you to mask part of the video, essentially removing the "garbage"? - A The four-point, eight-point, and sixteen-point Garbage Matte effects. - Q How many tracks does the Track Matte effect need?
+Artifacts and limited color data may make it difficult to create a clean chromakey. - Q Which keying effect is the preferred choice in Adobe Premiere Pro? - A The Ultra Key effect. - Q Which effects allow you to mask part of the video? - A Use a mask applied to the Opacity effect. - Q How many tracks does the Track Matte effect need?
 Which track is the effect applied to? - A Typically, three tracks are used: